Skip to content

 Argument

-By Postulate 4 (finitude), different agents necessarily differ in capacity, no two finite beings share identical resources, position, and cognition.
-By P3 (plurality of unfolding), this difference is not a defect but a structural feature of Tao.
-By D12 (inter-dependence), these differentiated agents affect one another.
+Different agents necessarily differ in capacity; no two finite beings share identical resources, position, and cognition (Postulate 4).
+This difference is a structural feature of Tao (P3).
+These differentiated agents affect one another (D12).
 Combining all three: the asymmetry of influence, i.e., power, is an ineliminable political fact.

-Scholium (Machiavelli): Power itself is neither good nor evil; its ethical character depends on whether it promotes lucidity (D5) or produces obscuration (D6).2 Machiavelli is the philosopher of obscuration as political strategy.
+(Machiavelli): Power itself is neither good nor evil; its ethical character depends on whether it promotes lucidity or produces obscuration.6 Machiavelli is the philosopher of obscuration as political strategy.
 He asks: what if deception and manipulation are effective instruments of governance?
 The Tao of Lucidity’s response is structural analysis: power maintained through obscuration is unstable in the long run because the maintenance cost of obscuration only increases.

 Corollary (C13.1) C13.1